pascal-wolf/extra-time-calculation/README.md

 ![Model Prediction Example](/images/foul_example_one.png)
 ![Explainability Example](/images/foul_explainability_two.png)

+As the videos are too large too upload on git, feel free to contact us here in case you are interested to get the demo video.

 ### Objective
 The aim of this work is to develop an appropriate algorithm using historical data and computer vision methods to predict the recommended injury time through automated detection.